jackskj/protoc-gen-map/README.md

 ### 3. Create the Server

 To create a server, register an instance of "MapServer" struct created by protoc-gen-map.
-Make sure to provide a database connection object.
+Make sure to provide a database connection object and dialect name.

 ```
 lis, err := net.Listen("tcp", fmt.Sprintf(":%d", myPort))